 Advocacy starts at any age!
 Kids can get involved with our Student Service Clubs.

 Thank you for wanting to share your time and passion in helping animals and people in our community!

 Our on-campus Youth Opportunities working directly at the shelter are for students 5th grade and above.
 We also host humane birthday parties for younger students, along with shelter tours on our campus and humane education lessons presented in schools.

-We are now accepting applications for Fall 2018 clubs.
-Applications for the Fall 2018 clubs are due by August 25, 2018.
-Applications received by the deadline will be reviewed and applicants contacted by August 31st.
+We are now accepting applications for Spring 2019 clubs with meetings from January – May 2019.
+Applications for the Spring 2019 clubs are due by January 5, 2019.
+Applications received by the deadline will be reviewed and applicants contacted by January 9, 2019.

 If you’re in need of community service hours for your school, please consider completing an independent project to help the animals at Marin Humane.
 Check out our Compassion In Action page for information on independent projects and get your photo added to the page after you complete your project.

 Student Service Clubs – offered for 5th through 12th grades

 Our student service clubs bring students to our campus to give them a forum to help animals and support our mission.
 The clubs are a semester long and require an application, activity fee ($50), and training.
 Each club has 12 members per semester and meet every other week.
 If necessary, a lottery is used to choose members.